Alfred Kinsey: Personal life

 Kinsey was raised as a Methodist, and for a time converted to a much less fundamentalist Congregationalism.
 During his studies at Harvard he apparently became agnostic or atheist, replacing religious fervor with fervor for science.
 He married Clara McMillen in 1921.
 Their marriage ceremony, like his college graduation, was avoided by Alfred Sr. The couple had four children.
-Their first son, Donald, born in 1922, died from the acute complications of juvenile diabetes in 1927, just before his fifth birthday.
+Their first son, Donald, born in 1922, died from complications of juvenile diabetes in 1927, just before his fifth birthday.
 Their first daughter, Anne, was born in 1924, followed by Joan in 1925, and then by their second son Bruce in 1928.

 Kinsey was bisexual, and one biographer believes that as a young man he would punish himself for having homoerotic feelings.
 He and his wife agreed that both could have sex with other people as well as with each other.
 Kinsey had sex with other men, including his student Clyde Martin.

 Kinsey was a friend of the occult filmmaker Kenneth Anger.
-In 1955, both visited the Abbey of Thelema in Cefalù, Sicily, where Aleister Crowley (in which both were interested) had established a commune.
+In 1955, both visited the Abbey of Thelema in Cefalù, Sicily, where Aleister Crowley had established a commune.